brillout/wildcard-api/readme.md

 Yes.

-Note that if an endpoint function accesses the request object over `this`, such as:
+Note that if an endpoint function needs request informations, such as the HTTP headers to get the logged in user:

 ~~~js
 const {endpoints} = require('wildcard-api/client');